NaturailyShopify/Naturaily-netlify/_posts/2019-11-04-how-to-maintain-performance-with-big-datasets-using-highcharts-js-and-vue.md

 </script>
 ```

 As you can see, when the component is being mounted, the fetch in the store will be dispatched.
 The data will be mapped to a computed series.
-As I use conditional rendering, Chart component will be rendered only when a series will have its length (because they will be returned as an array).
+As I use conditional rendering, `Chart.vue` component will be rendered only when a series will have its length (because they will be returned as an array).

 **store.js**